 Visiting: We have heard that the farmer is not allowing access to this formation, so please keep out of the field – thanks.
 Harvesting is well underway in this area.

 Design & Symbolism: Many have interpreted this design as a door ajar – which seems eminently reasonable.
-According to the geometer and researcher Michael Glickman, the doorknob is located at the centre of the enclosing and outer circle (a nice touch), there are also a couple of other interesting geometrical protocols going on – these will be explored by Karen in the Geometry Galley below – soon.
+According to the geometer and researcher Michael Glickman, the doorknob is located at the centre of the enclosing and outer circle (a nice touch).

 The idea of the crop circles as some kind of portal (or doorway) is not new and there have been several formations that have shown tunnels, portals and other similar design motifs.
 This circle immediately reminded me of the book title ‘The Door Marked Summer” by Michael Bentine and the Steve Wilson song of the same name.
 If ever there was a door marked summer – this would be it!
 The fact that so many intuitively sense that the crop circles are doorways to somewhere other is very interesting indeed, perhaps some are ready for a new adventure or searching for access to something ‘other’?
 Many people report incredible synchronicities in relation to the crop circles, and sense that somehow the circles are a conduit through which they can explore this ‘otherness’ and their relationship to it.
 What is the paranormal if not a link with something else, whatever that may be?